divgo/devops/README.md

 # devops

+# ConfigureRoutingObjects.ps1
+Create "routable" objects in a Citrix NetScaler Load Balancer.
+Requires a NetScaler configured to support Expression Based Routing.
+See https://medium.com/modern-stack/microservice-routing-using-the-netscaler-6fdb1bda2459 for more info.

+# SetupLocal.ps1
+Configure IIS on a local machine to allow accessing sites by domain name ([BranchName].localhost.com) rather than localhost.
+Allows IIS on Windows 7 to host multiple sites and eases developer configuration.

 # Sync_Remote_Directories.ps1
 Sync a local directory to a remote server.
 Script determines which local files are different from the remote server and only copies those files across the wire.